ErgodicEntropy/Smart-Task-Manager/README.md

 - **Task Orthogonalization Function**: this function maximizes task requirement information based on the orthogonal superposition principle.
 - **Requirement Scoring Function**: this function compounds the results of the task orthogonalization function into a weighted average or sum
 - **Requirement Threshold Function**: this function classifies the result of the task scoring function into an task required energy category from low to high -> this function may end up undoing the value of the orthogonalization method because it abstracts all modularity into one category causing thereby information loss.
+- **Energy-Requirement Alignment Scoring Function (Optional)** :  this function compounds the results of the task orthogonalization function and energy orthogonalization function into a weighted average or sum to avoid orthogonalization information loss, but it requires that the orthgonalization process is user-task bijective (one-to-one metamodel equivalence)
+- **Energy-Requirement Alignment Threshold Function (Optional)**: this function classifies the result of the alignment scoring function into an alignment category (unaligned, moderately aligned, completely aligned)
 - **Task Requirements**: the energetic demands of each tasks which depend on a lot of factors and the prevailing context, making them hard to measure accurately.
 Technically, the task requirements is stored in a dynamic database that changes with human-feedback.
 - **AI Agent**: the role of the AI Agent is to contextualize the task requirement database to fit the user-context (user input data).
 To do so, it checks whether there is a pre-existing human feedback on the database (Fine-tuning or RAG), otherwise it generates task requirement itself (specific prompting).
 This process goes from initial prompting to eventual Fine-tuning or RAG.
 - **Optimal Task Button**: the user clicks on this button to redirect towards an interface that displays the optimally aligned task list with his energy level as well as priority.